LogtalkDotOrg/logtalk3/QUICK_START.md

 For a quick overview of some of the main Logtalk concepts, see the at [Learn X in Y minutes Where X=Logtalk](https://learnxinyminutes.com/docs/logtalk/) tutorial.
-See also the bundled [Handbook](https://logtalk.org/manuals/index.html) by opening the `manuals/index.html` file with a web browser.
+See also the bundled [Handbook](https://logtalk.org/manuals/index.html) by opening the `~/logtalk/manuals/index.html` file with a web browser (the `~/logtalk` directory is created when you run Logtalk for the first time).
 The [Installing Logtalk](https://logtalk.org/manuals/userman/installing.html) and [Writing and running applications](https://logtalk.org/manuals/userman/programming.html) sections in the User Manual will provide you with a basic understanding of how